venetucci/personal-website/_pages/about.md

 #### Industry incentive structures → Outcomes

 Despite the high level "making the world a better place" claims, the tech industry is largely composed of C-Corp, VC-backed, Wall Street influenced structures.
-I'm interested in drawing out these connective cultural tissues, showing how they define the way work is produced and the eventual end outcomes.
+I'm interested in drawing out these connective cultural tissues as a way to examine how they influence the way work is produced and the eventual end outcomes.
 This opens up space to explore sustainable, structural change and alternative models of technical development.

 #### Technocracy and the Tech Industry